Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 The path starts on the River Severn in Bewdley and heads south, passing the villages of Abberley and Martley on your way to Great Malvern.
 The walk also takes you through the delightful Ravenshill Woodland Reserve and the Teme Valley where you can enjoy a short riverside section along the River Teme.

-The final section is particularly lovely as you pass the glorious Malvern Hills and the British Camp Iron Age Hill Fort before finishing at the car park at Hollybush.
+The final section is particularly lovely as you pass through the glorious Malvern Hills before finishing in the town of Great Malvern.

-|Follow the Wychavon Way through the Worcestershire countryside on this 40 mile walk.
+|Follow the Wychavon Way through the Worcestershire countryside on this splendid 40 mile walk.